blUeBUg200/observability-alertfatigue/README.md

-# Observability-driven Solutions to Alleviate Analyst Alert Fatigue
+# Observability Data Pipeline Driven Solutions to Alleviate Analyst Alert Fatigue

 ## Audience
 Whether you're a seasoned observability professional, a curious newcomer exploring the world of detection engineering, someone looking to operationalize MITRE ATT&CK, or even if you've accidentally stumbled upon this page, this is the place for you.
 This post will be helpful for below audience and definitely beyond that 😄